finalwebsites/backup4wp/README.md

     		exec('composer create-project finalwebsites/backup4wp mybackup'); // you can use a different directory name (instead of "mybackup") echo 'Downloaded and installed Backup4WP using Composer';
     	} else {
-    		echo 'Composer isn't supported by your web host.';
+    		echo 'Composer isn\'t supported by your web host.';
     	}
     }